 Lost Donkey Finds New Herd and Thrives in the Wild

-Diesel the donkey bolted from his home near Sacramento, California, during a hike five years ago and his humans feared the worst.
+Diesel the bolted from his home near Sacramento, California, during a hike five years ago and his humans feared the worst.
 Despite extensive searches, Diesel remained elusive, leaving his family in despair.

 Terrie Drewry, Diesel’s human, shared her distress with local media, expressing concerns for his safety.
 Years went by without any sign of Diesel, until earlier this year when a hunter encountered a remarkable sight in the northern California wilderness.
 Among a herd of elk, a wild donkey appeared, catching the hunter’s attention.